mcollina/html/README.md

 // Output: <div><img src="https://example.com/hacker.png"></div>
 ```

 The `includeFile` function is used to output the content of a file.
-Again, remember that it also caches the result, so any subsequent modifications to the same file won't be reflected until the app is restarted:
+Again, remember that it also caches the result in memory, so any subsequent modifications to the same file won't be reflected until the app is restarted:

 ```js
 import { includeFile } from "@gurgunday/html/includeFile.js";